Date: March 2020

-A comprehensive accident investigation program is an important part of any safety policy.
+A comprehensive accident/incident investigation program is an important part of any safety policy.
 It helps to identify trends and areas where safety efforts may need to be strengthened.

 - the accident investigation policy and its purpose